-1.4.2 Supported operating systems
+1.4.2.
+Supported operating systems

-Acronis True Image Home has been tested on the following operating systems:
+Acronis True Image Home 2010 Netbook Edition has been tested on the following operating systems:

 - Windows XP SP3

-- Windows XP Professional x64 Edition SP2
+- Windows XP Professional x86 (32 Bit)

-- Windows Vista SP2 (all editions)
+- Windows Vista SP2 x86 (32 Bit)

-- Windows 7 (all editions)
+- Windows 7 x86 (32 Bit)

-Acronis True Image Home also enables creation of a bootable CD-R/DVD-R that can back up and recover a disk/partition on a computer running any Intel- or AMD- based PC operating system, including Linux®.
+Acronis True Image Home 2010 Netbook Edition also enables creation of a bootable CD-R/DVD-R that can back up and recover a disk/partition on a computer running any Intel-based PC operating system, including Linux®.
 The only exception is the Intel-based Apple Macintosh, which is currently not supported in native mode.

-1.4.3 Supported file systems
+1.4.3.
+Supported file systems

 - FAT16/32

 - NTFS

-- Ext2/Ext3 \
+- Ext2/Ext3

-- ReiserFS \
+- ReiserFS

-Linux SWAP \
+- Linux SWAP

-If a file system is not supported or is corrupted, Acronis True Image Home can copy data using a sector-by-sector approach.
+If a file system is not supported or is corrupted, Acronis True Image Home 2010 Netbook Edition can copy data using a sector-by-sector approach.